 (Choose which metrics you want to bring into the table.)

-Here’s another example: it’s commonly agreed that H1s are important and necessary for a page.
+Here’s another example: it’s commonly agreed that H1s are important on-page ranking factors.

 But what if you could test all of these guidelines with your own data to see what has the most impactful result?